sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 <h3>SQL Server on Windows</h3>

-SQL Server has traditionally been a Windows only product.
+When deploying SQL Server on Windows or any other platform it is critical to understand SQL Server Editions.

 <p>